FelipeMeloF/FelipeMeloF/README.md

 # About myself

 Hello, my name is Felipe and I'm from Brazil.
 I'm a Computer Engineering student at UFPB and have been focusing my studies on Quality Assurence, more specifically on Automatic Software Tests.
 I'm Software Quality Analyst (QA) at Vsoft.
-I have experience in C/C++, I have notions of object orientation, data structure, concurrent programming.
-I'm currently studying software testing, Quality Assurance and I'm still improving my English and French.
-I am a Scientific Initiation student, I have been working on the project "Computer Brain Interaction in on-demand video systems: evaluation, recommendation and value perceptions" at the Interaction and Media Laboratory - LIM.
+Over 5 years of experience in software testing and quality, with international ISTQB certification (CTFL-AT and CTFL).
+I have worked in all areas of quality assurance, from requirements gathering, functional and non-functional testing, manual, automated, oil and regression testing.
+Experience in agile methodologies.
+My goal is to improve my soft and hard skills, reach a Tech Lead position, and soon obtain CTAL-TM, CT-MAT, CT-GenAI certification and an MBA in Software Quality Management.
+Experience: Mid-level/Senior.

 # Volunteer Experience
 - Ex-President and Founder of the [Compilada](https://www.instagram.com/atleticaengcomp_ufpb/) (Computer Engineering Academic Athletic Association).